 In his program Word Play, Alden Phelps combines a high-energy collection of far-fetched, funny songs and impressive guitar playing to delight every audience.
 In this reading and music assembly, students sing along with original songs such as: “When They Make Me President” “My Brother’s Got an iPod Totally Attached to His Head” “The Mysterious Island […]

 Students use freestyle rap and improvised lyrics to explore language, build confidence, and use creativity.
 Jacob Winterstein helps students use their own unique voices to weave words together into inspired lyrics, the art of freestyling illustrates to students the power poets possess.
 This art form strengthens students’ ability to bring forth new ideas, innovations, and solutions […]

 This exploration inspires students to create their own books.
 Styles include pop-up, envelope accordion, origami, and marbleized covers.
 Each book is personalized using drawing, painting, and collage and can be used to hold students’ poetry, short stories, and artwork.
 Book styles can be tailored by age group and length of time.

 Based on his personal journey to discover his family’s history, Jacob Winterstein developed this residency as a way to share his process and help young people connect with their personal history and the stories of those around them.
 Participants learn the stories of the people in their lives, whether they be family members, caregivers, babysitters, […]

 Odes and appreciation poems have been praising people, places, events, things, and ideas for millennia.
-During this program students listen to, watch, and engage in close readings of odes and appreciation poems from a diverse sampling of poets.
-Students identify people, places, events, traditions, beliefs, and ideas in their lives that they want to appreciate […]
+During this program with Jacob Winterstein students listen to, watch, and engage in close readings of odes and appreciation poems from a diverse sampling of poets.
+Students identify people, places, events, traditions, beliefs, and ideas in their lives that they […]